This post was last updated in January 2023.

 If the cocktail party is on a weekend (or it’s been made explicit that you should dress differently), it can be tricky to know what to wear.
 These are some of our best tips for subdued but stylish cocktail dresses:

 Hunting for great cocktail dresses for work functions?
-Some of the best brands to check include Dress the Population, CeCe, Maggy London, Eliza J, and Calvin Klein.
-Some of the reader favorites from Amazon might also work!
+As of 2024, some of the best brands to check include Dress the Population, CeCe, Maggy London, Eliza J, and Calvin Klein.
+Some of the reader favorites from Amazon might also work, like vintage-inspired dresses from Grace Karin, Miusol, and MUXXN!
 Some other recent favorites include these:

 {related: the best semi-formal attire for business events}